 Hundreds of bridges are reconstructed or replaced every year.
 The AASHTO Load and Resistance Factor Design (LRFD) Bridge Design Specifications identify the minimum bridge design requirements, while the AASHTO LRFD Bridge Construction Specifications stipulate the bridge construction aspects.
-However, very limited information is available to guide the owner on how to approach deconstruction or the removal aspects of an existing bridge.
-The design and construction codes provide very little direction on demolition, and each state approaches this work differently.
+However, very limited information is available to guide the owner on how to approach deconstruction or the removal aspects of an existing bridge; each state approaches this differently.

-The objective of this synthesize is to document practices used by owners to manage and administer bridge demolition requirements within construction projects.
-This would include the methods of communicating project specific needs in the form of specifications, design details, stability requirements, review types, contractor responsibility, owner oversight, and acceptance.
+The objective of this synthesis is to document practices used by bridge owners to manage and administer bridge demolition in construction projects.
+The synthesis will explore specifications, design details, stability requirements, contractor submittal review/approval processes, contractor responsibility, owner oversight, and acceptance.
 The study will include information for partial, phased, and total bridge demolition.

-b.
-Owner’s existing policies, specifications and special provisions to address bridge demolition activities
+• Owner’s existing policies, specifications, and special provisions to address bridge demolition activities.

-c.
-Typical bridge demolition submittals (drawings, calculations, sequence narratives, etc.) required by owners
+• Typical bridge demolition submittals, (drawings, calculations, sequence narratives, etc.) required by bridge owners

-d.
-Owner’s internal processes used to perform bridge demolition submittal reviews; including the level of review detail, reviewer(s) qualifications, and the types of acceptance
+• Owner’s internal processes used to perform bridge demolition submittal reviews, including the level of review detail, reviewer(s) qualifications, and the types of acceptance.

-g.
-Contractor feedback on the requirements, degree of review, and oversight implemented and administered by owners for bridge demolition related activities
+• Contractor feedback on the requirements, degree of review, assumption of risk, and oversight implemented and administered by owners for bridge demolition related activities.

 Information Sources (Partial):